slick/slick/README.md

 ## Resources

-- full documentation, including Scaladocs and more complex examples, can be found on the [Slick website](https://scala-slick.org)
+- Full documentation, including Scaladocs and more complex examples, can be found on the [Slick website](https://scala-slick.org)

-- we have an active [gitter channel](https://gitter.im/slick/slick) where you can ask for help
+- We have an active [gitter channel](https://gitter.im/slick/slick) where you can ask for help

-- think you've found a bug?
+- Think you've found a bug?
 Have an idea for a new feature?
 Please raise it in our [issue tracker](https://github.com/slick/slick/issues) here on github

-- our friends at [`underscore.io`](https://underscore.io/) have written "Essential Slick", an excellent guide to using slick from first principles, which is now available [as a free download](https://underscore.io/books/essential-slick/)
+- Our friends at [`underscore.io`](https://underscore.io/) have written "Essential Slick", an excellent guide to using slick from first principles, which is now available [as a free download](https://underscore.io/books/essential-slick/)